Multiscale matrix pencils for separable reconstruction problems: Distribution functions

 With $\tau=0,\sigma$ the values $\exp(2\phi_i\sigma\Delta)$ are retrieved as a factor of the generalized eigenvalues of the problem

-As we know from the exponential case, the $\phi_i$ cannot be identified unambiguously from $\exp(2\phi_i\sigma\Delta)$ when $\sigma > 1$.
-In order to obtain that we turn our attention to two structured linear systems.
+As we know from the exponential case, the $\phi_i$ cannot necessarily be identified unambiguously from $\exp(2\phi_i\sigma\Delta)$ when $\sigma > 1$.
+In order to remedy that, we turn our attention to two structured linear systems.
 The first one, where $\tau=0$,

 delivers the $\alpha_i \exp(-\phi_i^2)$ after rewriting it as

 The coefficient matrix of this linear system is Vandermonde structured with entry $\left( \exp(2 \phi_i \sigma\Delta) \right)^j$ at position $(j+1, i)$.
 The second linear system, where $\tau >0$, delivers the $\alpha_i \exp(-(\tau\Delta-\phi_i)^2)$ through \eqref{separate_d},